hackle/blog-rust/raw/a-square-is-a-rectangle.md

 Now let's zoom in.
 Do you see what die-hard habits I was alluding to that should be "renounced"?
 Let me spell it out,

-* mutation: if `Square.height = 5` is prohibited, and all fields are made `readonly`, we have immutable data structure, therefore a `Square` cannot be manipulated out of shape (pun intended).
-The `Square` type is stronger for this reason.
+Mutation!
+We prohibit the likes of `Square.height = 5` by making all fields `readonly`.
+Now `Square` is *immutable* and must stay as constructed.
+Therefore, it is a much stronger type, whose values cannot be (at least not easily) manipulated out of shape (pun intended).
-* mutation again, with class and `this`.
-The convenience of mutating the state of an instance with `this` can be a costly one: any method with a handle to `this` are given full reign over the internals of the class instance; its intent can be hidden from the method's type signature (worse when the method returns nothing, such as a `setter`).

-See why so many languages are pushing for immutability?

 If we go a bit further, another source of evil is the entrenched teaching to mix data and behaviour, which hopefully is quickly going out of favour: more modern languages such as Rust and Go encourage us to keep data and behaviour separate, while offering a flavour of dot notation similar to that of classes.

-Hope we are now on the same page on the age-old non-sense, "A square is not a rectangle".
+Hope we are now on the same page on the age-old nonsense, "A square is not a rectangle".
 Quite the broken example steeped in the intrinsic shortcoming of the unfortunate combination of classes and mutation, and it does 0 justice to the principle by the great Babara Liskov.

-PS. with all the said about the *solution*, I am not stating that this *problem* is meaningless and should be discarded for good.
+PS. with all that said about the *solution*, I am not stating that this *problem* is meaningless and should be discarded for good.
 Instead, it can be a great exercise if presented as a design challenge: how do we model `Square` and `Rectangle` so their behaviours are inline with our mathematical understanding?

 This way, we can now pose questions such as: *what if I want change the size of a `Square` to get another `Square`?*

 And the answer may be: you must construct a new `Square`.
 Why?
-Because we *choose to design it* so that the constraint of "equal width and height" is enforced through the constructor.
+Because we *choose to design it so that* the constraint of "equal width and height" is enforced through the constructor.
 Free mutation of width and height side-steps the constructor, therefore must be disallowed to ensure correctness.